 January 2015 Updated Bio

-I am an assistant professor of Communication and African and African American Studies in the Department of Communication at Loyola University Maryland and the Founding Executive Director of The Emilie Frances Davis Center for Education, Research, and Culture.
-I am the author of three books: “Notes from a Colored Girl: The Civil War Pocket Diaries of Emilie Frances Davis” which received the 2014 Letitia Woods Brown Book Award from the Association of Black Women Historians; “Letters to My Black Sons: Raising Boys in a Post-Racial America,” and “Sparking the Genius: The Carter G. Woodson Lecture;” and the co-editor of “Rethinking Emilie Frances Davis: Lesson Plans for Teaching Her Civil War Pocket Diaries.”
+I am an associate professor of Communication and African and African American Studies in the Department of Communication at Loyola University Maryland and the Founding Executive Director of The Emilie Frances Davis Center for Education, Research, and Culture.
+I am the author of three books: “Notes from a Colored Girl: The Civil War Pocket Diaries of Emilie Frances Davis” which received both the 2015 Darlene Clark Hine Book Award from the Organization of American Historians and the 2014 Letitia Woods Brown Book Award from the Association of Black Women Historians; “Letters to My Black Sons: Raising Boys in a Post-Racial America,” and “Sparking the Genius: The Carter G. Woodson Lecture;” and the co-editor of “Rethinking Emilie Frances Davis: Lesson Plans for Teaching Her Civil War Pocket Diaries.”
 I am also a K-12 Master Teacher in African American History; an award-winning curriculum writer and lesson plan developer; an award-winning former Baltimore City middle school teacher, , winning the 2006 Maryland History Teacher of the Year Award; and, a three New York Emmy nominations documentary filmmaker.

 As an interdisciplinary scholar with a focus in race, class, and gender, my teaching, research, and service crosses many boundaries reaching deep into the fields of communication, history, education, cultural studies (specifically race, class, and gender issues), women’s studies and black history.
 My background experience includes my doctoral work in black women’s history, historical sociolinguistics, and women’s history from the University of Maryland, Baltimore County; a master’s degree in International Peace Studies, with a concentration in race, class, and gender issues, from the Joan B. Kroc Center of International Peace Studies at the University of Notre Dame; a B.A. degree in history from Lincoln University , PA.